TEAMMATES/teammates/docs/README.md

 # Documentation For Developers

-Welcome to the documentation of the TEAMMATES project.
+Welcome to the documentation for the TEAMMATES project.

 Although there may be quite a lot of materials, reading through them will make contributing to TEAMMATES that much more enjoyable!